mcFrax/omicron-dnd/README.md

 ## Why "Omicron"?

-This project was started when Franek, its main author, was sitting at home with Covid-19 (most probably Omicron variant, hence the name).
+I started this project when I was sick with Covid-19 in December 2021.
+It probably wasn't Omicron variant, but I liked the sound of the name.